wh-alice/mig_visualstudio/vs/misc/this-system-does-not-contain-support-for-the-japanese-locale.md

 ---
-title: "This system does not contain support for the Japanese locale" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "This system does not contain support for the Japanese locale | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"